ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-We can write a loop that uses this function:
+We can write a loop that uses this function...

 ```js
 const wdi17 = []